All About Medulloblastoma

-A magnetic resonance imaging (MRI) scan of the brain with gadolinium contrast-enhancement is the gold standard for detecting medulloblastoma.
+An magnetic resonance imaging (MRI) scan of the brain with gadolinium contrast-enhancement is the gold standard for detecting medulloblastoma.
 It has a very characteristic appearance on MRI scan: a well-defined, solid-looking mass located in the cerebellum, with fairly uniform contrast enhancement.

-Medulloblastoma is a tumor type that can spread from the brain to the spine and/or cerebrospinal fluid (CSF).
+Medulloblastoma is a tumor type that can spread from the brain to the spine and/or CSF.
 Thus, part of the diagnostic workup should also include a gadolinium-enhanced MRI of the spine.
 The search for disease spread to the spine can be supplemented with a lumbar puncture.
 This is a procedure in which a thin needle is inserted into the lower back in order to obtain a sample of the cerebrospinal fluid, looking for floating tumor cells (cytology).
 A definite diagnosis of medulloblastoma will generally be made only after the tumor cells are examined under a microscope by a pathologist.

 How is medulloblastoma staged?

 Staging is a way of grouping cancer patients with similar diagnoses and similar extent of disease.
 Most CNS tumors remain where they started, (ie: in the brain or in the spine), often referred to as "localized disease".
 However, medulloblastomas can spread within the central nervous system in a process called "metastasizing".
-Approximately 30% of medulloblastomas have spread (metastasized) to the CSF at diagnosis.
+Approximately 30% of medulloblastomas have spread (metastasized) to the cerebral spinal fluid (CSF) at diagnosis.
 Rarely, these tumor cells can gain access outside of the CNS and metastasize to distant bone or bone marrow.

 How is medulloblastoma treated?